kammitama5/kammitama5.github.io/_posts/2020-04-26-Sunday-April-26th.md

   working on a project in conjunction with the Economics department.
 Something about that was compelling to me.
   Maybe I just wanted to get away from the ego of Computer Science.
 Sometimes I feel like half of my mind is very passionate about Computer Science, programming, and tech, and the other part of me is ground down by the arrogance and ego that is associated with the culture in that field.
-And that parts sometimes just wants a break.
+And that part just wants a break.
 - I found a cool spot on campus in that Department after I met with the professor, and I never really returned to hanging out in my